List reveals the most popular baby names in Kansas - NewsBreak

 For girls, Olivia, Charlotte, and Amelia top the list.
 Ava dropped from No. 7 to No. 9, and Harper climbed from No. 10 to No. 7 on the list this year.

 Eight of Kansas’ top 10 girls’ names are also on the national top 10 list.
-The two names unique to Kansas are Harper and Eleanor.Police race to save man bitten by own deadly pet snake
+The two names unique to Kansas are Harper and Eleanor.Lawrence PD: ‘Please stay on the ground’

 10 Most Popular Names for Boys in Kansas in 2022: